The Flight of Pony Baker: The Scrape That Jim Leonard Got the Boys Into

-Pony then thinks he sees someone come out of Bunty Williams' house, which is half a mile away, with a dog and a hoe in their hand.
-Pony makes Jim look and Jim shrieks that it is Bunty with a dog and a gun.
-The boys immediately run towards the woods as if Bunty had caught them stealing his melons.
-The boys reach the river and run through to the other side, but Jim Leonard is missing.
-The boys reach the shore and begin to brag about what they would have done if Bunty had caught them and what they would do to Jim if he were with them.
-Pony begins to be afraid that the boys would hurt Jim Leonard if they found him.
-Pony decides to walk home and leaves the boys behind kindling a fire to dry their clothes, which are wet from the river.
-Pony then climbs the riverbank and finds Jim hiding in a hole peering down at the other boys.
+Pony thinks he sees someone come out of Bunty Williams' house, in the distance, with a hoe in their hand and a dog.
+When Jim sees, he shrieks that it is Bunty with a dog and a gun.
+The boys immediately run into the woods to escape Bunty.
+The boys cross the river, but Jim Leonard is missing.
+The boys begin to brag about what they would have done if Bunty had caught them and what they would do to Jim if he were with them.
+Pony is scared that the boys would hurt Jim Leonard if they found him, so he leaves the boys while they are trying to start a fire to dry their clothes.
+Pony climbs the riverbank and finds Jim hiding in a hole watching the other boys.
 Jim is crying and complaining of his toothache.
-He is afraid to go home and get beaten by his mother.
+He is afraid that if he goes home he will get beaten by his mother.

-Jim and Pony leave to buy some crackers and apples to eat and go down to a pump where they drink water until they are full.
-They run back to the riverbank where the other boys cannot see them and build a fire of their own and bake some potatoes.
+Jim and Pony eat together and relax.
 As Jim begins to tell stories of Indians, Pony wonders why Bunty would have chased them if he had given up the watermelon patch, but never gets the chance to ask Jim.
 Pony begins to feel very sick and asks Jim to help him get home.
 Jim asks Pony not to tell his parents of what happened today and Pony agrees.
-When Pony gets home, his mother finds out what happened at the watermelon patch and that Jim Leonard put the boys up to it.
-The doctor comes and makes Pony feel better.
-The chapter ends with Pony's mother wishing that there were no such boy as Jim Leonard in the Boy's Town.
+Pony's mother finds out what happened at the watermelon patch and how Jim Leonard started the whole thing.
+At the end of the chapter, Pony's mother expresses her dislike for Jim and his escapades.